amlkteam/capstone/README.md

 **1. Build combined indicator datafile for visualization **

 **Purpose:** To extract relevant values from indicator data files and combine into one csv file with a single column for each of the indicator values.
 Assume that individual indicator data files are contained within `better_dwelling_capstone/visualization/data/financial_indicator_data/`.
-Output file will be created within the current directory
+Output file will be created in `visualization/data/`

 **Script name:** `create_combined_indicator_data.py`